 - Always invest the money that you don’t need.
 Make sure you have an ample reserve for your yearly expenditures so that you are not tempted to cash in on your portfolio.

 - Bet on Consumption stories.
 In India, betting on consumption is one of the easiest ways to make money.
 Consumption is bound to increase due to the growing population and rising income levels.
 Look for companies that sell products of necessity to millions of Indians.
 Over a more extended period, these are the companies that will make money.

 - NEVER have leverage in your portfolio.
-Markets are volatile, and sudden dramatic swings can create unfavorable situations in case you are leveraged, thus making you lose what could be multi-bagger investments.
+Markets are volatile, and sudden dramatic swings can create unfavourable situations in case you are leveraged.
+Thus, making you lose what could be multi-bagger investments.